 The navigation servitude is the dominant right of the Government under the Commerce Clause of the U.S. Constitution to use, control and regulate the navigable waters of the United States and submerged lands thereunder for various commerce-related purposes.
+None of the structures identified as eligible to participate in this project are located within navigable waters of the United States.
 The navigation servitude would not be asserted for any features of this project.

-MAP OF RECOMMENDED PLAN
+Section 8 MAP OF RECOMMENDED PLAN